 Avigan (Favipiravir) Antiviral Medication Description

 Avigan (T-705) Tablet was approved for manufacture and sale in Japan in 2014 as an influenza antiviral medication.
-Avigan should be considered for use only when there is an outbreak of novel or re-emerging influenza virus infections in which other influenza antiviral medications are either not effective or insufficiently effective, and the Japanese government decides to use the drug as a countermeasure against such influenza viruses.
+Avigan should be considered for use only when there is an outbreak of novel or re-emerging influenza virus infections in which other influenza antiviral medications are either not effective or insufficiently effective, says Japan’s Health, Labor, and Welfare Ministry.

 Avigan (favipiravir) was discovered by Toyama Chemical Co., Ltd., selectively inhibits RNA polymerase necessary for influenza virus replication.
 Due to this mechanism of action, it is expected that Avigan may potentially have an antiviral effect on the new coronavirus, SARS-CoV-2, because, like influenza viruses, coronaviruses are single-stranded RNA viruses that also depend on viral RNA polymerase.

-On June 1, 2020, Avifavir, a Favipiravir-based drug, received a temporary registration certificate from the Ministry of Health of the Russian Federation, which has included Avifavir in its latest 7th edition of the guidelines for the prevention, diagnosis, and treatment of new coronavirus infection COVID-19.
-Starting June 10, 2020, Avifavir was delivered to more than 50 Russian regions.
+On June 1, 2020, Avifavir (Favipiravir) received a temporary registration certificate from the Ministry of Health of the Russian Federation, which has included Avifavir in its latest 7th edition of the guidelines for the prevention, diagnosis, and treatment of new coronavirus infection COVID-19.
+Starting June 10, 2020, Avifavir was delivered to more than 50 Russian regions, as well as Belarus and Kazakhstan.

 Glenmark Pharmaceuticals announced on July 13, 2020, it would lower the price of its generic version of favipiravir, FabiFlu, to 75 rupees ($0.9983) per tablet.
 This indicates a treatment course with FabiFlu would require a patient to take 122 tablets over 14 days, and will now cost 8,475 rupees ($112.80) per patient at the new price.